nhsx/covid-chest-imaging-database/docs/source/other_datasets.rst

 PHOSP-COVID is collaborating with the NCCID initiative to ensure that the same sites included in the PHOSP-COVID network are also contributing towards the NCCID database.
-This is so that PHOSP-COVID researchers are able to access via the NCCID’s data access request process) important data already collected for patients via the NCCID study in order to accompany the longitudinal data PHOSP-COVID are collecting for patients.
+This is so that PHOSP-COVID researchers are able to access important data already collected for patients via the NCCID study in order to accompany the longitudinal data PHOSP-COVID are collecting for patients.

 .. note::
-    **Important information for data contributors to the NCCID** |br|
+    **Important information for data collection sites** |br|
     If you are contacted by the PHOSP-COVID study to upload data but are not yet contributing to the NCCID, we would ask that you follow the instructions :ref:`here <data collection>` to ensure you are contributing